 How much blood do I lose per period?

 On average, around 35 millilitres of blood are lost per menstruation.
 Such numbers are somehow always difficult to grasp.
 To be able to imagine it better: 35 ml correspond to about two to three tablespoons!
 But everything between 10 and 80 ml blood loss per menstruation is normal.
 So you should have at least one tablespoon of blood a month and it could be up to six tablespoons.
 Doesn’t sound like much, does it?
 If you use a menstrual cup, you can pay attention to how much blood you really lose during your next menstruation.
 Menstrual cups usually have a capacity of 10-25 ml.
+You want to see, how much that actually is?
+Check out our Reel on Instagram!

 People who have an elevated estrogen level usually bleed more due to the unbalanced hormone levels.
 Gynaecological diseases, such as endometriosis, can additionally increase menstrual bleeding.
 People with a low oestrogen level, on the other hand, have relatively mild bleeding.